What to do when a

 4. Welfare Fund

-The Welfare Fund extends coverage to the surviving
+The Welfare Fund is extending coverage to surviving

-receive refunds of any balances of the Supplemental Health Insurance
+any balances of the Supplemental Health Insurance Plan (SHIP) premium.

-Program (SHIP) premium.
-The surviving spouse may continue to be covered
+Your spouse may continue to be covered by SHIP with proper health

 UFT SHIP